 Submit your work, meet writers and drop the ads.
 Become a member

-We whisk the air through our mouths, our noses icy and wet, buzzing under the collar of a shirt if you don’t have a scarf.
+We whisk the air through our teeth, our noses icy and wet, buzzing under the collar of a shirt if you don’t have a scarf.

 I don’t have a scarf.